Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: FLAMINGO Simulations

 The ellipticity \( \epsilon_0 \) and projected orientation angle \( \phi \) can be determined by calculating the eigenvalues \(\lambda_i\) and eigenvectors \(\mathbf{v}_i\) of the 2D inertia tensor.
 The ellipticity is given by $\epsilon_0 = ({1-q})/({1+q})$, where $q$ represents the sphericity, defined as $q = \sqrt{{\lambda_2}/{\lambda_1}}$ (see, e.g., \citealt{lammanhb2024}).
 Here, \(\lambda_1\) and \(\lambda_2\) are the largest and smallest eigenvalues, respectively.
 The projected orientation angle \(\phi\) is defined as the angle between the first eigenvector (corresponding to the largest eigenvalue) and the reference axis.

 In our analysis, we use the FLAMINGO 2.8 Gpc box.
 We then select galaxies (and their haloes) based on several mass and particle cuts.
-First, we require that all galaxies contain at least 300 stellar particles to ensure that their shapes are well sampled \citep{tenneti2014, chisari2015, herle2025}.
+First, we require that all galaxies contain at least 300 stellar particles to ensure that their shapes are well sampled \citep{tenneti2014, chisari2015, maion2025, herle2025}.
 Additionally, we make a dark matter cut of at least $10^{13} \ {\rm M}_\odot$ to ensure that we have a reasonably complete sample above this halo mass threshold.
 Throughout this work, when referring to haloes, we specifically mean dark matter haloes; accordingly, all halo inertia tensors are computed using only dark matter particles, and halo mass refers exclusively to the dark matter mass.
-Finally, we select only the central galaxies and haloes in our sample.
+We further restrict our sample to central galaxies and their haloes.
+After applying our other selection criteria, satellites constitute only about 10 percent of the sample, so their overall impact on the analysis is expected to be small.
+Nevertheless, we exclude them because they are likely to dilute the large-scale alignment signal, aside from any possible enhancement driven by the higher galaxy bias of the satellites and the corresponding increase in density weighting.
+Furthermore, their inclusion would complicate the mass dependence of the signal through variations in the satellite fraction.
 Applying these selection criteria yields approximately three million galaxies and haloes in our full sample.
-We show the ellipticity and mass distributions of our sample in \autoref{fig:histograms}.
+We show the ellipticity and mass distributions of our sample in Figure \ref{fig:histograms}.